alien981/GraphicsProject/README.md

 ------------------working on

 ---------------to do
+1. Glowy lines

-1. Gouraud shading
+2. Gouraud shading
-2. Phong shading
+3. Phong shading